×

 A good call queue helps you get callers to an agent as quickly as possible and also allows you to let customers know their position and how long they’ll be waiting.
 You may also choose to use call queueing to prompt customers or play custom-hold music.

-Conversation Analyzer
+Conversation analyzer

 Modern AI tools can transcribe and analyze speech.
 This gives you automatic speech-to-text call logs that can be logged in your CRM.
 Intelligent analysis can also tag and highlight calls.